 The dissertation defense will be conducted remotely via an online platform (such as Zoom).
 The defending student must be present on camera during the introduction and Q&A session and in speaker view during the slide presentation.
-In place of a remote defense students may request an in-person defense at one of the JWU campuses.
-Please note, if a student requests to defend in-person, it is likely that one or more committee members/university representatives will not be physically present and will engage remotely.

-The dissertation defenses are considered to be public presentations, within the university, and are attended by the major advisor and the student's committee; DBA faculty, and the DBA Program Director.
+The dissertation defenses are considered to be public presentations within the university and are attended by the major advisor and the student's committee; DBA faculty, and the DBA program director.
 Other university representatives may also choose to attend.
-Other DBA students may attend and the student may invite external guests.
-The entire defense meeting lasts approximately 60-90 minutes; the focus of the defense rests with the student's oral presentation, which lasts no more than 3.0 minutes.
+Other DBA students may attend, and the defending student may invite external guests.
+The entire defense meeting lasts approximately 60-90 minutes; the focus of the defense rests with the student's oral presentation, which lasts no more than 30 minutes.
 Dissertation defenses are recorded.